irisymtian/Applied-Labor/README.md

 - `Matrix`;
 - `igraph`;
 - `fixest`;
-- `modelsummary` optional, for LaTeX regression tables.
+- `modelsummary` optional, used for LaTeX regression tables.

 Install missing packages with: